actondev/s7-imgui/docs/ns-doc.md

 (begin-maximized title &optional window-flags) NOT PART OF IMGUI: A convenient way to do a maximized window window-flags is just one int with bit flags set.
 There are already plenty set like NoTitleBar, NoResize etc.
 ## `begin` <small>procedure?</small>
-(begin name &optional *bool window-flags)
+(begin name &optional p-open window-flags)
-- name: the name of the window, a scheme string
+- `name`: the name of the window, a scheme string
-- *bool: a pointer to bool, from aod.c.foreign.
+- `p-open`: a `bool*`, as returned from `aod.c.foreign/new-bool`.
 Closing the window modifies the pointer value
 # (ns `aod.c.gl`)

 ## `save-screenshot` <small>procedure?</small>